8 Best Yoga Poses To Relieve Allergic Rhinitis

 2. Sethu Bandhasana (Bridge Pose)

 About The Pose- Sethu Bandhasana or the Bridge Pose is an asana that is similar to the structure of a bridge.
 It is a Vinyasa yoga asana that is great for all levels.
 This pose can be done actively or passively, depending on your energy levels.
-Practice it in the morning on an empty stomach and hold the pose for 30 to 60 seconds.
+To do it, simply lie on your back with your knees bent and feet on the ground.
+Slowly lift your hips and back off the mat, forming a straight line between your head and legs.
+Hold the pose for 30 to 60 seconds and then release.
+Practice it in the morning on an empty stomach.

 Benefits For Allergic Rhinitis- Sethu Bandhasana stretches your neck and chest.
 It reduces stress and mild depression.
 The pose stimulates your lungs and reduces fatigue and headache.